Table of Contents

 - Setting up a NES Build Environment

 3d.
 Compiling games

 - Setting up for specific game Dev

-When it comes for NES Development, most of Mega Cat's Developers use the CC65 C compiler.
-For such a build environment, developers can either user the compiler on Windows or Linux.
+When it comes to NES Development, most of Mega Cat's Developers use the CC65 C compiler.
+For such a build environment, developers can either use the compiler on Windows or Linux.
 Compiling a game with Linux is much easier, since compiling C code with Linux's "make" command is built right into the OS.

 Note: The writer of this guide is acquainted with setting up Raspbian for NES Dev, and is using this OS to create a unified installation experience between people developing on Raspberry Pi and on PC through VM.

 To begin setting up our build environment for NES Dev, we are first going to set up VirtualBox Software, and then install Debian Stretch on it.
 VirtualBox is virtualization software, which can run virtual OSes from a virtual hard drive.
 Your computer's host OS will stay intact, but will be able to run the guest OS as a separate, hypervised application.

 Before we install VirtualBox, we will enable HAV (Hardware-Assisted Virtualization) if your host machine has the ability.
 If your machine and CPU allow such features, these settings will allow the virtualization to be assisted and sped up by hardware processes, making the virtualization run faster and smoother.
 These settings usually go by the name of "Virtualization Technology (VTx)" or "Virtualization Technology for Directed I/O", and may be found in your system's BIOS settings.
 Consult your machine's user manual about if it supports these features, and where to find them in the BIOS.
 The BIOS settings can usually be accessed by pressing F1, F5, F8, or Esc on the boot of most computers.

 For the machine used in this tutorial (an HP EliteBook 8570w laptop) and for most HP computers, the settings can be found and toggled as such: